ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Clients can explicitly request a retry by re-sending their response to a challenge in a new POST request (with a new nonce, etc.).
-This allows clients to request a retry when state has changed (e.g., after firewall rules have been updated).
+This allows clients to request a retry when the state has changed (e.g., after firewall rules have been updated).
 Servers SHOULD retry a request immediately on receiving such a POST request.
 In order to avoid denial-of-service attacks via client-initiated retries, servers SHOULD rate-limit such requests.